Tomella/elvis-placenames/documentation/runbook.md

 ## Service or system overview

-Bathymetry Extractor is also referred to as MH370 for brevity,  is a single page applications that is comprised of:
+Placenames is a single page applications that is comprised of:
 * Static content delivered through Apache HTTP server
 * Invoking bespoke asynchronous services running on FME server.
+* A few microservices that are shared across the Elvis applications runnubing under the fsdf service

 ### Business overview

-Provides users the ability to select areas of interest and download bathymetry and backscatter data from those areas where the data has been collected in the search for MH370 [MH370](http://www.ga.gov.au/about/projects/marine/mh370-phase-one-data-release)
+Provides users the ability to pan and zoom areas of interest and download gazetteer point data from those areas.

 ### Technical overview

-MH370 is a static web application.
+Placenames is a static web application.
 The static content is served via Apache HTTP and all content is routed through the same.
-It's current deployment is in AWS using a single AWS EC2 instance but the code is not bound to any particular platorm.
+It's current deployment is in AWS using a single AWS EC2 instance but the code is not bound to any particular platform.

 ### Service Level Agreements (SLAs)